Grokepeer/Hermod/README.md

 ```

 #### Notes:
-- If a config.json is not provided Hermod will go to default.
+- If a config.json is not provided Hermod will go to default settings.
 - If provided DEL_TOKEN is the key that will be used to authorized operations that override data, like *del* and *set*.

 ## Docker Installation
+Example of docker-compose.yaml
 ```
 services:
   hermod: